wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/399-letter-bowen-to-mcmahon.md

 ---
+doc_date: '1972-08-22'
+doc_num: 399
+doc_order: 399
+naa_refs:
+- naa_barcode: 8301724
+  naa_control_symbol: 1971/9449 PART 2
+  naa_series: A1209
+  reference: '[NAA: Al209, 1971/9449 PART 2]'
-title: "399 LETTER, BOWEN TO MCMAHON"
+title: LETTER, BOWEN TO MCMAHON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10265
 vol_id: 27
-doc_date: 1972-08-22
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 399 LETTER, BOWEN TO MCMAHON

-NAA: Al209, 1971/9449 PART 2

 Canberra, 22 August 1972

 Confidential

 I have received on 15 August 1972 your letter concerning arrangements for the transfer of responsibility for the administration of Australia House.
-1 I have now had an opportunity of discussing the proposals set forth in the letter at some length with Sir John Bunting.
+[1](#f1) I have now had an opportunity of discussing the proposals set forth in the letter at some length with Sir John Bunting.

 Before commenting on the particular proposals, I believe it is necessary to consider the reasons which led to the decision to make the transfer.
 It is clear that a stage had been reached where we have a dual relationship with the United Kingdom.
 The first aspect is the continuance of the old special relationship, exemplified particularly by the continuing link with the Crown.
 This aspect of the relationship clearly requires the continuance of a direct channel of communication from yourself and your Department.
 No doubt officers are required to service this.
 However, a great part of this relationship is channelled through the Governor-General and does not greatly occupy the energies of the establishment at Australia House.